jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 RW
 Legendary Creature - Human Painter
 Each player who has cast a non-Painter, non-Gradient spell this turn can’t cast additional non-Painter, non-Gradient spells.
-(Melds with Maelle, Child of Lumiere.)
+(Melds with Maelle, Child of Lumière.)

 2/2
 ```